Banking and insurance in Iran: Deposit rates

 As of April 2014, the maximum interest rate for deposits of 90 days or less is set at 10 percent, the maximum rate for deposits of more than 1 year is set at 22 percent, and for other maturities the cap is set at 14 to 18 percent.

-In April 2015, the Central Bank of Iran reduced the maximum interest rate to 20 percent.

 In June 2016, bankers agreed to offer a maximum 15 percent interest on one-year deposits, down from the previous 18%.
 The rate for short-term deposits is set at 10 to 14 percent.

 Banking assets and liabilities

 Bank Melli, Saderat and Sepah are Iran's three largest banks.
 The government plans to clear government arrears, recapitalize banks and strengthen supervisory powers (2016).
 IMF estimates public debt could be as high as 40% of GDP once government arrears to the private sector are recognized.

 Debts to the Central Bank of Iran

 Since 2002, the government has been barred from borrowing from the central bank directly (e.g. to finance budget deficits).
 Instead, it is allowed to borrow from the commercial banks who in turn, borrow from the central bank, and inflate their own balance sheets.

 The total debt of 11 state-run banks to the Central Bank of Iran has exceeded $32 billion in 2009, showing a 10-fold increase over the past four years.
 Bank Melli Iran (aka National Bank of Iran), with nearly $9 billion, had the biggest debt followed by Bank Sepah, Iran's oldest, with about $4.8 billion.
 Bank Maskan, Bank Keshavarzi, Bank of Industry and Mines and the Export Development Bank of Iran were next with the respective debts of $4.7, $4.1, $3.5 and $1.1 billion.
 Private sector banks had much lower debts.
 Bank Parsian, the largest private-run bank, owed about $421 million to the Central Bank.
 In addition, the collective debt of state-sector companies to the Central Bank has reached $25 billion (2009).

 Debts of banks to the central bank stood at 836.1 trillion rials ($27.3 billion at the official exchange rate) by the end of the fiscal year that ended in March 2016.
 Private banks debts amounted to $4.06 billion.
 Five specialized bank, all state-run, accounted for $18.7 billion (or 68.5 percent) of the banking sector debts to the central bank by March 2016.